A Control Theoretical Approach to Online Constrained Optimization: Online Optimization with Equality Constraints

 \begin{rem} Observe that imposing the same polynomial at the denominator on the rational $\mathcal{Z}$-transforms in Equation~\eqref{eq:linearModels} is not restrictive.
-In fact, if this is not the case, it is always possible to choose the least common multiple of the denominators.
-Moreover, also the assumption that all the zeros of $p\left(z\right)$ are marginally unstable is not restrictive, as it is easy to extend the proposed methods to general polynomials only at the cost of a more complicated notation. \end{rem} Taking inspiration from \cite{bastianello_internal_2022}, we develop an algorithm based on the \emph{primal-dual} problem that leverages the Internal Model Principle to address Problem~\eqref{eq:quadratic-online-optimization}.
+In fact, if $\bh(z)$ and $\hh(z)$ have different denominators, they can be rewritten with a common denominator.
+Specifically, it is always possible to multiply and divide $\bh(z)$ by a polynomial and similarly multiply and divide $\hh(z)$ by another polynomial, such that the resulting rational functions share the same denominator.
+This common denominator is the least common multiple of the original denominators.
+Consequently, the modified rational functions represent the same signal in the time domain and have the same denominator $p\left(z\right)$.
+Finally, we remark that the internal model is assumed to be static, and hence $p(z)$ is a polynomial with a fixed degree independent of $k$. \end{rem} Taking inspiration from \cite{bastianello_internal_2022}, we develop an algorithm based on the \emph{primal-dual} problem that leverages the Internal Model Principle \cite{byrnes_output_1997} to address Problem~\eqref{eq:quadratic-online-optimization}.
 In this case, we are able to provide precise and rigorous proof of the algorithm convergence.